 It’s caused by an imbalance in your immune system that triggers it to overact, leading to inflammation just beneath the surface of the skin.
 It’s this inflammation that causes the symptoms you see and feel, such as the intense itch, discomfort and cracked skin.

-Unfortunately, this inflammation can still be active even when you’re not having a flare, and whilst there have been new medicines to help control eczema over the last few years, these medicines do not work for all patients and many people find themselves cycling through treatment after treatment.
+Unfortunately, this inflammation can still be active even when you’re not having a flare.
+While there have been new medicines to help control eczema over the last few years, these medicines do not work for all patients and many people find themselves cycling through treatment after treatment.

-We are studying two potential medicines to see if either can safely and effectively get eczema signs and symptoms under control.
+We are studying a potential medicine to see if either can safely and effectively help get eczema signs and symptoms under control.

-The study medicines are thought to work by stopping your immune system from creating the unnecessary inflammation underneath your skin.
+The study medicine is thought to work by stopping your immune system from creating the unnecessary inflammation underneath your skin.
 This may reduce the itchiness and discomfort associated with eczema and may lead to clearer skin and greater control.

 All clinical trials have possible risks.
 The known risks of taking part in this phase 2 study will be explained to you during the informed consent process.
 This happens before you decide whether to participate.

-A lot of information on these study medicines has been collected during the phase 1 studies, so by joining this phase 2 clinical trial you’re helping researchers better understand how well these two study medicines may work in moderate to severe eczema (atopic dermatitis).
+A lot of information on the study medicine has been collected during the phase 1 studies, so by joining this phase 2 clinical trial you’re helping researchers better understand how well the study medicine may work in moderate to severe eczema (atopic dermatitis).
 Researchers will also gain a greater understanding of the side effects that may occur.